-Tricky and high-frequency words are taught alongside phonics at each phase of Letters and Sounds, as well as in the KS1 Spelling Curriculum.
-Read more about tricky and high-frequency words.
+Tricky and high-frequency words are taught alongside phonics at each phase of Letters and Sounds, and the KS1 Spelling Curriculum.